Two Dark Days Means Double the Fun in Saratoga!

 Start With Breakfast at a Saratoga Hotspot

-Prepare for your full day in Saratoga with a hearty breakfast at Country Corner Cafe, open 7am to 2pm every day.
+Prepare for your full day in Saratoga with a hearty breakfast at the Country Corner Cafe.
 Tempting menu options include five different kinds of eggs Benedict, buttermilk pancakes, and fried oatmeal.
 Yum!
 Breakfast is served all day and they also have lunch items like panini sandwiches and salads.

 Enjoy Time Outdoors at Congress Park